yue-wang-biomath/RgnTX/README.md

 -The Bioconductor package RgnTX allows user-defined restriction of transcriptome areas during the shuffling, and therefore offers high flexibility in the null model to simulate the realistic transcriptome-wide background such as the complex alternative splicing patterns.
 The setting of null models (randomization) and colocalization measures can be independently chosen from many pre-defined choices when performing statistical colocalization analysis.
 Importantly, RgnTX also supports the testing of transcriptome elements without clear isoform association, which is often the real scenario due to technical limitations.

 - Function `shiftedZScoreTx` is updated supprting the shifting regions of interest (ROI) over mRNA space (exons).
-- Function `shiftExonTx` is updated for pick regions over mRNA space (exons).
+- Function `shiftExonTx` is updated for picking regions over mRNA space (exons).
+- The ReadMe file is updated providing basic examples and corresponding pseudocodes.
 - Files in /inst/extdata/Review are updated for review purpose only.

 ## 1. Install